next-multilingual/next-multilingual/src/link/README.md

 # next-multilingual/link

-To use localized URLs, we provide a `MulLink` component that that extends Next.js' `Link` component:
+To use localized URLs, `next-multilingual/link` provides a `MulLink` component that that extends Next.js' `Link` component:

 ```tsx
 import { MulLink } from 'next-multilingual/link';